Title: | Minimalist Async Evaluation Framework for R |

 tools::SIGINT

-, or an equivalent integer value, sets this signal to
+, or an equivalent integer value, sets this signal to be

-evaluation rather than letting it complete.
+rather than letting it complete.

-Setting to FALSE allows the daemon to persist indefinitely even when
+Setting to FALSE allows the daemon to persist indefinitely even when there is

-Daemons must be terminated with daemons(NULL)
+terminated with daemons(NULL)

-in this case, which
+in this case, which sends explicit exit

-sends explicit exit instructions to all connected daemons.
+instructions to all connected daemons.

-The ‘cleanup’ argument also accepts an integer value, which operates an additive bitmask: perform cleanup of the global environment (1L), reset loaded packages to an initial state (2L), restore options to an initial state (4L), and perform garbage collection (8L).
+The ‘cleanup’ argument also accepts an integer value, which operates an additive bitmask: perform cleanup of the global environment (1L), reset attached packages to an initial state (2L), restore options to an initial state (4L), and perform garbage collection (8L).

 As an example, to perform cleanup of the global environment and garbage collection, specify 9L (1L + 8L).
 The default argument value of TRUE performs all actions apart from garbage collection and is equivalent to a value of 7L.